neticdk/go-common/README.md

 # go-common

-Common Go utilities for building services and other Go software in Netic
+Common Go utilities for building services and other Go software built in Netic.